Tenor, Michael Heim

 Singing at Salute to Vienna is always special, and it will always remind me of my father.
 I have now performed in six seasons!

 In general, I am not interested in fireworks.
 So, strangely, my favourite New Year’s Eve was in Philadelphia when we sat in the snowy park waiting for the bangs to come but none did.
 The city simply did not stage any fireworks, and all was silent.
 In fact, I was more aware of the shift into a new year in that quiet park than if I had been watching noisy rockets.

 What is your favorite musical composition or genre?

 I love operetta.
-I’ve played more than 40 major roles, from Mörbisch am See (an annual open-air festival in Austria’s Burgenland) and Dresden to other big houses.
+I’ve played more than 40 major roles, at venues ranging from Mörbisch am See (an annual open-air festival in Austria’s Burgenland) and Dresden to other big houses.”

 In Wels (an Upper Austrian town) I discovered Wagner.
 I sang this music like there was no end; it was like a flight from harmony to harmony, from the most intimate moments to big emotions.
-If Wagner had painted, he would have included every colour on his palette, that is how I feel about his music; it is colourful and vibrant and deep.
+If Wagner had painted, he would have included every color on his palette.
+I feel that his music is colorful and vibrant and deep.

 What is your next big career move?